jelera/vim-javascript-syntax/README.markdown

 - Checkout the `develop` branch.
 - For new features: Create a new `feature` branch using git-flow.
 - For bugfixes: Commit in the `develop` branch.
-- Bump the date on the syntax file.
+- Bump the date and version number on the syntax file.
 - When done, don't forget to push the `develop` branch.
 - Submit a pull request.